 August 2017.
-As amazing as the Chinese city of Xiamen undoubtedly is, the real inspiration for my trip to Fujian Province was the prospect of a visit to Gulangyu Island.
-Reached via a fifteen-minute ferry ride from Xiamen International Passenger Terminal, I was horribly unprepared for what an almighty battle it would be to get onto one of the hourly boats!
-Actually, the behaviour I encountered in the ticket office queue was one of the most distasteful experiences from all my Chinese adventures.
-Anyone even a little familiar with Chinese culture will certainly know exactly what I’m talking about!
-However, in the interests of keeping this article as positive as possible, let’s jump straight in with a look at some cool spots around Gulangyu.
+As amazing as the Chinese city of Xiamen is, the real inspiration for my trip to Fujian Province was the prospect of a visit to Gulangyu Island.
+Reached via a fifteen-minute ferry ride from Xiamen International Passenger Terminal, I was horribly unprepared for what a battle it would be to get onto one of the hourly boats!
+Actually, the behaviour I witnessed in the ticket office queue was one of the most distasteful from all my Chinese adventures.
+Anyone even a little familiar with Chinese culture will know exactly what I’m talking about!
+However, in the interests of keeping this article as positive as possible, let’s jump straight in with a look at some Cool Spots Around Gulangyu.

-August 2017.
-Bypassing the assembled flock of shouty hotel touts, I decided to hang back for a minute and see where the noisy masses were heading.
+Bypassing the large gathering of shouty hotel touts, I resolved to hang back for a minute and see where the noisy masses were heading.
 Once this became clear I promptly headed off in the opposite direction!
-Consequently, it was just a few minutes before I was alone on the stone waterside path with its wooden fence, rose bushes and expansive sea views.
+Consequently, it was just a few minutes before I was alone on the waterside path with its wooden fence, rose bushes and expansive sea views.
 Sometime later I came across this fisherman.
 At first I thought he might be a mirage, what with the morning haze and slanting spears of shape shifting sunlight.
 But then he turned and unloaded a mouthful of spit on the floor and I thought Yup, he’s real alright!

-August 2017.
-The British also played a key role in the island’s transformation, establishing an embassy and appointing Indian policemen to keep order.
+The British also played a key role in the island’s transformation, opening an embassy and appointing Indian policemen to keep order.
 During The Second World War, Gulangyu fell under Japanese occupation.
 Today you can see European style churches, Victorian mansions, former consulates and grand old hotels renovated from former hospitals.
 Many of these buildings have a little plaque at the entrance gate.

-August 2017.
-There are a few sculpture parks dotted around Gulangyu Island.
+There are a few sculpture parks dotted around Gulangyu.
 However, with no English captions whatsoever, I had no idea what I was looking at.
-So I resolved to just breathe in the vibe and enjoy it for what it is.
+So I decided to just breathe in the vibe and enjoy it for what it is.

 For more info on my discoveries here, take a peek at my other reports from Gulangyu Island.